Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 They inevitably ask: *"But isn't it too late?
 How do I have time to prepare after interviews are scheduled?"* That's an interesting question, since you control when you start interviewing after the recruiter call.
 Sure, if you start late, a company may run out of headcount.
 But if a company isn't hiring for at least 2–3 months, why would you want to join them?

 Different companies test very different things.
-If you interview with OpenAI, you'll see lots of OOP problems, followed by a non-standard behavioral round and a project presentation.
+If you interview with OpenAI, you'll see lots of OOP problems, followed by a non-standard behavior round and a project presentation.
 Google's coding interviews ask random Hard LC questions --- lots of graph, string, and DP problems.
-By contrast, Meta's coding interviews don't ask especially challenging questions, but you have to be really fast at solving classic problems; their behavioral and design rounds are also fairly standard, but you usually need a "yes" in every round to get an offer.
+By contrast, Meta's coding interviews don't ask especially challenging questions, but you have to be really fast at solving classic problems; their behavior and design rounds are also fairly standard, but you usually need a "yes" in every round to get an offer.
 Snap's interviews are difficult and unique --- the coding problems are hard to wrap your head around, and the ML infra design round scares most ML engineers to death.
 So ask your recruiters what the rounds are and what the passing criteria look like, come back to this blog post to review tips for each round, and prepare for the interviews you actually have, rather than preparing in some abstract, generic way.
 Below is the minimal, essential prep for each interview round:

 1. Coding
     - LeetCode: finish [NeetCode 250](https://neetcode.io/practice/practice/neetcode250), then practice company tags, focusing on problem solving rather than memorization